‘From business idea to $100k product launch‘

-That’s the title of a blog post that inspired me and my co-founders to build a Slack app.
-After spending the last few years helping clients turn their ideas into products, it was time to build our own.
-After countless interviews with teams big and small, we landed on the perfect idea.
+That’s the title of the blog post that inspired my co-founders and I to build an app.
+After spending numerous years helping Browser’s clients turn their ideas into award-winning digital products, it was time to create our own.
+After countless interviews with teams big and small, we landed on what felt like the perfect app idea.
 Now, we just needed to build it.

-That’s where things get a bit complicated.
+Unfortunately, that’s where things get a bit complicated.
 We’d planned to launch a lean, MVP version of the product in a month, which turned into two, which turned into three – you get the idea.
-Something that should have taken a few hours, ended up taking a few days.
+Tasks that we thought should have taken a few hours routinely ended up taking a few days.

 Why?
-Because we were building our app on someone else’s platform: Slack.
+Because we were building our app – Revel – on someone else’s platform: Slack.
 Learning how to work with the Slack API was like learning a new programming language – which is always easier said than done.

 Which begs the question, was it worth it?
-Should you build an app on someone else’s platform?
+Does it make sense to build an app on someone else’s platform?

 For us, choosing Slack was a business decision.
 Revel is a project management app for agencies.
-Generally, when you launch a new app your job is to convince people to ditch the products they’re currently using and use yours instead.
+Generally, when you launch a new app or digital product, your job is to convince people to ditch the services they’re currently using and to use yours instead.

-In a market with 100s of existing project management tools, it’s hard to stand out.
-By building on Slack, we’re not convincing you to switch platforms – we’re plugging into a tool that a lot of people already use every day.
+In a market with hundreds of existing project management tools, standing out is hard.
+By building on Slack, we’re not convincing potential customers to switch platforms, we’re plugging into a tool that a lot of people already use every day.

-The argument against building on someone else’s platform is simple: the platform could end your business whenever it chooses.
-Either by taking away your access, or copying your product.
+The argument against building on someone else’s platform is simple; the host platform could end your business whenever it chooses, either by taking away your access or copying your product.

 We all remember FarmVille – the social media game that took Facebook by storm.
 Zynga, the company behind it, hit a valuation of $10 billion in 2011 with a business model almost entirely based on Facebook games.
 It’s hard to imagine now given Facebook’s size, but at one point Zynga accounted for 12% of their revenue.